 In this article are recipes for soil mixes.
 The availability of certain specific recommended constituent components will vary from region to region and substitutes will have to be found that serve the same function as the original component.
 Specifically I am talking about bark.
 Out West for example it will be a lot easier to find bark nuggets from cedar, fir, yew, hemlock etc. than the recommended pine bark nuggets.
 They serve the same function: to help aerate the mixture.
 Next time you're in your favourite local nursery take a close look at the soil mixes being used for the potted perennials.
 You will find the plants that have been grown in their container for a year or more -1 gallon pots and up- almost always contain mixes heavy in fine bark.

 The contents of this page are mostly from a posting to an online forum that I reformatted for the site's moderator to improve readability.
 I have condensed it somewhat and would like to make it perfectly clear that I am NOT the original writer of this material.
-You can find the original posting here.
-In a few select places I have added links to external scientific articles -mostly PDF files- that will provide further information on the subject.
+Unfortunately the original posting is no longer on-line.
+In a few select places I have added links to external scientific articles that will provide further information on the subject.
+There is also an on-line forum that deals specifically with container gardening, take some time and read a few of the postings, you'll find it worthwhile.
 A final thought and note: this deals with container gardening, a very different practice from gardening in native soil, requiring a very different approach.